cataniamatt/mongodb-docker/README.md

 ```
 db.collection_name.find().pretty()
 ```
 The pretty() function is used to output the documents in a more readable format.
+To query from the database, insert the query within the find() function.